Skip to content

 Last updated:

-The admission of brain scans into a criminal courtroom raises a question that philosophers argued about before neuroscience existed: when a physical property of a person's brain causes behaviour, does that person bear the same degree of moral and legal responsibility as someone without that property?
-Neurolaw is the interdisciplinary project that tries to answer that question with enough precision to be useful in a courtroom rather than only in a seminar room.
+The admission of brain scans into a criminal courtroom raises a question that philosophers debated before neuroscience existed: when a measurable physical property of a person's brain causes behaviour, does that person bear the same degree of moral and legal responsibility as someone without that property?
+Neurolaw is the interdisciplinary field that addresses this question with enough precision to be applicable in legal proceedings rather than only in philosophical analysis.

 The less successful track has tried to use individual brain scans and neuropsychological assessments to argue that specific defendants' impaired frontal-lobe function reduces their personal culpability at sentencing or, in the most ambitious cases, defeats the mens rea requirement entirely.
 The courts' response to individual neuroimaging as a culpability-reduction argument has been sceptical and inconsistent, reflecting genuine difficulty in translating group-level neuroscientific findings into individual-level legal conclusions.